-Environmental Protection Agency (EPA) just released the result of its mid-term evaluation.
-EPA Administrator Scott Pruitt announced the current greenhouse-gas emission standards for light-duty vehicles for model year 2022-2025 are not appropriate and should be revised.
+Environmental Protection Agency (EPA) just released the result of its mid-term evaluation on fuel economy for cars.
+EPA Administrator Scott Pruitt announced the current greenhouse-gas emission standards for light-duty vehicles for model year 2022-2025 are not appropriate.
+As well, he thinks they should be revised for consumer choice..

-The Competitive Enterprise Institute (CEI) commends Administrator Pruitt for taking this step forward to ensure the future of automobiles will be cars that are safe, affordable, and what consumers want to buy.
-CEI has followed the CAFE issue for decades, which includes a major court victory in 1992 regarding CAFE’s effects.
+The Competitive Enterprise Institute (CEI) commends Administrator Pruitt.
+The CEI believes EPA is taking a “step forward”.
+They believe this will “ensure the future of automobiles.
+Why?
+Cause CEI thinks they will be cars that are safe, affordable, and what consumers want to buy.
+CEI has followed the CAFE issue for decades it seems.
+This includes a major court victory in 1992.
+That ruling was regarding CAFE’s effects.
 CEI experts said the following about today’s announcement.